mjwhitta/zoom/README.md

     -s, --switch=NAME                Switch to profile with specified name -u, --use=NAME                   Use specified profile one time only -w, --which                      Display the current profile

-EXAMPLES:

-Add a profile named test:
-    $ z --add test

-Change the operator of the current profile:
-    $ z --operator grep

-Change the operator of the profile "test":
-    $ z --use test --operator grep

-Change the flags of the current profile:
-    $ z --flags "--color=always -EHIinR"

-Change the prepend string of the current profile:
-    $ z --prepend "PATH=/bin"
-    $ z --prepend "cd /some/path;"

-Execute the current profile:
-    $ z PATTERN

-Repeat the previous Zoom command:
-    $ z --repeat

-Pass additional flags to the choosen operator:
-    $ z -- -A 3 PATTERN

-Open a tag:
-    $ z --go 10

-Open multiple tags:
-    $ z --go 10,20,30-40
 ```

 You can use Zoom basically the same way you use ag/ack/grep.